erdnaxeli/matrix-architect/README.md

 there is probably space to implement new commands that combine different APIs, like the garbage-collect one.
 * Provide administration for bridges?
 That could be something useful.
-* Give some love to the cli executable:
-  * implement account creation in the main executable
 * Test the code

 ## Contributors